mikellykels/PersonalWebsite/content/featured/SteampunkRPG/index.md

 showInProjects: true
 ---

-Ongoing project - a steampunk-themed RPG using C++ and Unreal Engine 5.1.
-Currently includes an equipment system, attack system, player stats, Enemy AI, and UI elements.
+This is an active project: a steampunk-themed RPG designed using C++ and Unreal Engine 5.1.
+The current build encompasses an equipment system, a dynamic attack mechanism, detailed player stats, enemy AI, and UI elements.